plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Gets a sales price account.
-The ID of the sales price, the type and the ID of the account must be specified.
+Gets a referrer account for a sales price.
+The ID of the sales price, the type and the ID of the referrer account must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$salesPriceId</td>
-        <td>The ID of the sales price</td>
+        <td>The unique ID of the sales price</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$accountType</td>
-        <td>The type of the account</td>
+        <td>The type of the referrer account linked to the sales price</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$accountId</td>
-        <td>The ID of the account</td>
+        <td>The ID of the referrer account linked to the sales price</td>
     </tr>
 </table>